 For tax years beginning on or after January 1, 2004, businesses in the film industry may be able to take a tax credit.

 To qualify for this credit you must have

-- applied for and received a Tax Credit Certificate from the Illinois Department of Commerce and Economic Opportunity (DCEO), or - received a certificate from DCEO showing that a credit was transferred to you.
+- applied for and received a Tax Credit Certificate from the Illinois DCEO, or - received a certificate from DCEO showing that a credit was transferred to you.